 In an age where tyrants ruled by brute force and fear, he defied the conventional political wisdom of the time.
 Rather than cleaning out the treasury of a conquered nation and then taxing them them to the max, he built new cities (often called Alexandria’s), libraries; established mechanisms for communication and commerce; had engineers build new roads, and had scientists capture new knowledge.

 Known as much for his sound strategy and tactical innovation in the military arena as his wise statesmanship in the political sphere, he was the student of Aristotle who went on to became even greater than his teacher.

 Alexander the Great.
-The ORB: An on-line reference book.
+The History Channel.